giovannicoppola/alfred-outlook/README.md

 # alfred-outlook
+**Features added/edited**

+- hotkey to launch search

+To DO

+- add `to:`operator
+- fix attachment icon
+- replace filters with conditional utility
+-

 ***Alfred outlook mail search***

 <p style="color:red">
-Please notice this workflow can't work well when you troggle ‘New Outlook’!
+Please notice this workflow can't work well when you toggle ‘New Outlook’!
 </p>

 This is an Alfred Workflow for searching Microsoft Outlook Version 16 and later.
 ```